Moderna, Inc.: Trial Uncertainty Risks Peak Valuation

 The Rapid Development

 While the wider stock market crumbled in the pandemic-driven downturn, the vaccine developers posted robust gains as the investors scrambled to pick the most potent winners in the coronavirus vaccine battle.
 Funded by CEPI (the Coalition for Epidemic Preparedness Innovations), and leveraging its expertise in MERS vaccine (Middle East Respiratory Syndrome) development, Moderna in February kicked off the development of mRNA-1273, its candidate against COVID-19.
-The virus causing MERS belongs to the same family of coronaviruses leading to SARS (Severe Acute Respiratory Syndrome) and SARS-CoV-2 (the novel coronavirus).
+The virus causing MERS belongs to the same family of coronaviruses that lead to SARS (Severe Acute Respiratory Syndrome) and SARS-CoV-2 (the novel coronavirus).

 Source: Moderna - Vaccines Day Presentation

-Becoming the first to start the human trials against COVID-19, Moderna initiated Phase I dosing in March, only two months after the initial design.
-Thanks to a chain of catalysts in COVID-19 vaccine development, the stock rallied ~145.0% YTD (year-to-date) when the NASDAQ Biotechnology Index only eked out ~1.0% of gain.
+Becoming the first to start the human trials against COVID-19, Moderna initiated Phase I dosing in March, only two months after the initial design of the vaccine.
+Driven by a chain of catalysts in its development, the stock rallied ~145.0% YTD (year-to-date) when the NASDAQ Biotechnology Index only eked out ~1.0% of gain.
 For a clinical stage biotech that managed only ~5.2% of gain since its IPO in late 2018, it is a remarkable turnaround as the regulators and government agencies attempt to figure out the promising therapeutic interventions.

 Source: koyfin